State Police investigate fatal crash in Greenport

 Fire crews from the Greenport Fire Department extricated one driver from their burning vehicle.
 The driver, Michelle J. Burnham, 59, of Delanson, was transported to the Albany Medical Center in critical condition.

-The driver of the second vehicle, David Warfield, 57, of Hudson, was pronounced deceased at the scene.
+The driver of the second vehicle, David Warfield, 57, of Hudson, was pronounced dead at the scene.
 Police say Warfield was traveling eastbound and passing multiple vehicles in the westbound lane.

 He then reportedly struck Burnham, who was traveling in the eastbound lane when he tried to avoid a westbound vehicle.
 Investigations into the crash are ongoing.